TykTechnologies/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/rich-plugins-data-structures.md

 `alias`
 As of v2.1, an Alias offers a way to identify a token in a more human-readable manner, add an Alias to a token in order to have the data transferred into Analytics later on so you can track both hashed and un-hashed tokens to a meaningful identifier that doesn't expose the security of the underlying token.

+`last_updated`
+A timestamp that represents the time the session was last updated.
+With *PostAuth* hooks this is a UNIX timestamp.

 `id_extractor_deadline`
 See [Auth Plugins]({{< ref "plugins/plugin-types/auth-plugins/auth-plugins" >}}) for additional information.